flatland-association/ai4realnet-orchestrators/README.md

 ## Experiment Workflows

 * **offline-loop**: manually upload your test results (JSON) via
     * FAB UI to initiate a submission
         * FAB REST API using Python FAB Client Lib
 * **closed-loop**:
     * Algorithmic Researcher starts experiment from hub
     * Orchestrator uploads results (JSON) to hub and closes submission
 * **interactive-loop**:
     * Human Factors Researcher starts experiment from hub
   * Orchestrator uploads results (JSON) to hub
       * Human Factors Researcher complements submission manually via FAB UI or Python CLI
       * Human Factors Researcher closes submission manually

-> [!NOTE]
+> [!TIP]
+> Beware that interactive-loop is meant here from a technical perspective:
-> for closed-loop and interactive-loop, a message is sent to the Domain Orchestrator's queue.
+> For closed-loop and interactive-loop, a message is sent to the Domain Orchestrator's queue, whereas no message is sent in the offline-loop case.
+> An interactive-loop, some results are uploaded automatically as in closed-loop and some results are entered manually as in offline-loop.
+The submission is
+> published manually when the results are complete.
+> An offline-loop can involve an interactive experiment, but the results are entered manually in the campaign hub via the Web UI.

 ## Architecture